cypress-io/cypress-documentation/content/guides/references/migration-guide.md

 `unmount` from `cypress/react` has been removed.
 Read more about the rationale [here](https://www.cypress.io/blog/2022/11/04/upcoming-changes-to-component-testing/).
-We recommend using the API React provides for unmount components, [unmountComponentAtNode](https://reactjs.org/docs/react-dom.html#unmountcomponentatnode).
+We recommend using the API React provides for unmounting components, [unmountComponentAtNode](https://reactjs.org/docs/react-dom.html#unmountcomponentatnode).

 #### Before - Cypress 10 and `unmount`